Special Report: Why some new countries are more equal than others

 East Timor, which split away from Indonesia in 2002, has been helped by billions of dollars worth of oil and gas.
 With the aid of advisers from model nations such as Norway it has built up more than $11 billion in a fund created to ensure good management of its oil and gas money and make sure that its 1.1 million people have something to live on when the resources run out.

-The tiny Indian Ocean state also has powerful friends - in particular Australia, which has provided troops several times to stabilize the country during periods of unrest.
+The tiny Indian Ocean state also has powerful friends - in particular Australia, which has provided troops several times to stabilise the country during periods of unrest.

 But even good friends don't guarantee success.
-For all its support from the West, and despite rapid economic growth, the former Yugoslav Republic of Kosovo has struggled with corruption and organized crime.
-It doesn't help that the country still exists in a state of legal limbo, un-recognized by Moscow or Beijing and heavily dependent on the UN, EU and NATO for aid and protection.
+For all its support from the West, and despite rapid economic growth, the former Yugoslav Republic of Kosovo has struggled with corruption and organised crime.
+It doesn't help that the country still exists in a state of legal limbo, un-recognised by Moscow or Beijing and heavily dependent on the UN, EU and NATO for aid and protection.

 BUILDING COUNTRIES